abdul2025/weatherApp-Udacity-Project/README.md

 ### Concept
   - Fatch api for
-    - user geoloaction
+    - User geoloaction
-    - user input city name
+    - User input city name
-    - user input zipCode
+    - User input zipCode
   - Send and Store certain Data from the fatched api to backend side
-    - user inputs
+    - User inputs
-    - user comments
+    - User comments
-    - needed data from fatched api
+    - Needed data from fatched api
-    - store an object and send it back to client side
+    - Store an object and send it back to client side
   - Display
-    - in the user weather tamp
+    - In the user weather tamp
-    - history temp
+    - History temp

 ### Technologies